SipoczAdam/AnimOS/README.md

-# AnimOS Operating System Development
+# AnimOS™ Operating System Development

 This is the official repository for the AnimOS Operating System.